Changes to the Temporary Foreign Worker Program - 2015

 2015 has seen a number of changes to the Temporary Foreign Worker Program.
 We have classified these changes under 5 general headings:

-The TFWP has added a new layer of classification to the Skilled and Low Skilled workers (see the old classification system here).
-A worker who is "skilled" or "low skilled" is now further classified as "higher wage" or "lower wage".
-The dividing line between these two groups is the median wage in a province ($25.00/hour in Alberta as of June 2015).
+In 2015, many features of the TFWP were overhauled.
+A new layer of classification was added to the Skilled and Low Skilled workers (see the old classification system here [link to what is the TFWP?]).
+Now, a worker who is "skilled" or "low skilled" is further classified as "higher wage" or "lower wage".
+The dividing line between these two groups is the median wage in a province ($25.00/hour in Alberta as of June 2015, $25.36/hour as of April 2016).

-Different obligations, processes, and rights flow from your classification (low wage/low skilled, low wage/skilled, higher waged/low skilled, or high wage/skilled).
+Different obligations, processes, and rights flow from this classification (low wage/low skilled, low wage/skilled, higher waged/low skilled, or high wage/skilled).

-For example, lower wage workers will now have a very difficult and bureaucratic process to fulfill if they would like to come and work in Canada.
+For example, lower wage workers have a more difficult and bureaucratic process to fulfill if they would like to come and work in Canada.
 However, low wage / low skill workers have several protections put in place to protect them from exploitation (for example, their transportation to and from Canada is paid by their employer).

-This reclassification will make things most difficult for skilled/lower wage workers (for example, cooks).
-These workers will now have a difficult and expensive process to meet in order to come and stay in Canada.
+This reclassification made things more difficult for skilled/lower wage workers (for example, cooks).
+These workers have a difficult and expensive process to meet in order to come and stay in Canada.
 However, because they are not "low skilled", they do not have the protections in place that help prevent exploitation.

 For all programs, the work permit gives a worker status to be in Canada for the time period that the permit is valid - whether or not the person is employed.